-- vi. overseeing the academic governance of the Company and confirming that the provision of education provided by the Company is consistent with the Company's policies and provides value for money to students; - vii. approving and monitoring financial and other reporting to ensure the Company maintains financial viability and sustainability, including that it has sufficient funds for its ongoing operations; - viii. ensuring the Company continues to meet the General Ongoing Conditions to maintain registration with its educational regulator (as provided for by the Office for Students).
+- vi. reviewing the Company's institutional environment so to promote equitable treatment of students, fostering the wellbeing of students, supporting informed student decision making and ensuring that students have the opportunity to participate in the deliberative and decision-making processes of the Company, including supporting participation by demographics typically underrepresented in English higher education; - vii. overseeing the academic governance of the Company and confirming that the provision of education provided by the Company is consistent with the Company's policies and provides value for money to students; - viii. approving and monitoring financial and other reporting to ensure the Company maintains financial viability and sustainability, including that it has sufficient funds for its ongoing operations; - ix. ensuring the Company continues to meet the General Ongoing Conditions to maintain registration with its educational regulator (as provided for by the Office for Students).